Tube Sockets, Part 5. Socket Dampers

 For watching this video, you may need to add the Apple Quicktime viewer in your browser.

-(If someone can help me to embed this mp4 file into this page, without the need to have Quicktime installed, please let me know!
+(If someone can help me to embed this mp4 file into this page, without the need to have Apple Quicktime installed, please let me know!
 I think this should be possible)

 Tube socket dampers